sveinbjornt/lemur2013/readme.txt

 == ABOUT LEMÚR 2013 ==

-Responsive site design for Lemúrinn.
+Responsive site design for lemurinn.is